-The 18,236 sq. ft. new corporate offices for X-nth, Inc., built in an existing one-story, pre-cast concrete building - was the first project in San Diego County to receive a LEED (Leadership in Energy and Environmental Design) gold-level certification from the US Green Building Council.
+The 18,236-sq.-ft. new corporate offices for X-nth, Inc., built in an existing one-story, pre-cast concrete building, was the first project in San Diego County to receive a LEED (Leadership in Energy and Environmental Design) gold-level certification from the US Green Building Council.

-Energy-efficiency related strategies are the running theme of this entire project.
+Energy-efficiency related strategies were the running theme of this entire project.
 By achieving an energy-efficient design, the project qualified for cash incentives and help with offsetting fees for LEED registration and certification from the SDG&E Sustainable Communities Energy Efficiency Program.

 LEED-CI Gold certified